Step 16: Let’s get to know HEAT better

 Start

-At first glance, it might look like that creating a VM via a heat template and directly via the OpenStack client take the same time, while this is true if you only want to create the VM once, this is true but the real advantage to heat is in reusing templates.
+At first, it may look like that creating a VM with a Heat template, or alternatively with the OpenStack client takes the same amount of time.
+While this is true if you only want to create the VM once, the advantage of using Heat is that you can reuse the template.

-Now that we have our simple template, we’ll get to know heat a bit better by adding a variable parameter to our template.
+Now that you have a simple template, you can familiarise yourself with Heat by adding a variable parameter to your template.

-In this example, we’ll add a parameter for the SSH key.
-The advantage of this is that we can use a VM with different keys without changing our template.
+In this example, you will add a parameter for the SSH key.
+The advantage of this is that you can use a VM with different keys without changing the template.

-We need to define the parameter and also define its type, the proper type for what we want to accomplish is string
+Define the parameter and its type.
+The correct type for what we want to accomplish here is string:

 heat_template_version: 2014-10-16